 By the implementation of a field-specific weighing factor our model framework explicitly allows for adaptive decision-making, which is an important characteristic of (realistic) fish movement behavior: Given that the hunger level is known to change the compromise between feeding and antipredator behavior (Bélisle, 2005; Hart, 1993; Lima and Dill, 1990; Milinski, 1993) and a starving fish, for example, might take greater risks, simulation results can reflect these trade-offs by dynamically adjusting the weighing factor depending on the fish’s energetic state.
 In our present study, however, we did not focus on adaptive decision-making but on how general habitat settings may influence fish movement behavior.
 We, therefore, set the parameters weightFood to a fixed value of 1 and weightRisk to twice the weight of food availability as predation directly impacts survival and is known to strongly influence feeding behavior (Catano et al., 2016).

 Lastly, the vector-based flow field designating the direction of movement for each grid cell as a two-dimensional normalized vector was generated based on the gradients of the summed potentials.
-As a fish was set to evaluate the aggregated potential in all positions within a 1 m2 range of itself, unit vectors for all directions (east, south, west, north) including diagonals (southeast, southwest, northwest, northeast), pointing to the respective neighboring cell (2), were multiplied with the potential of the indicated cell.
+As a fish was set to evaluate the aggregated potential in all positions within a 1 m2 range of its own position, unit vectors for all directions (east, south, west, north) including diagonale der

+s (southeast, southwest, northwest, northeast), pointing to the respective neighboring cell (2), were multiplied with the potential of the indicated cell.
 All eight vectors were then added resulting in the final unit direction vector for the next movement step (sum, (3)).

 Eeast=1,0,Ssouth=0,1,Wwest=-1,0,Nnorth=0,-1,SEsoutheast=12,12,SWsouthwest=-12,12,NWnorthwest=-12,-12,NEnortheast=12,-12